 – who are generally frail with pre-existing conditions

-The purpose of end of life care is to help residents live as well as they can until the end of their life.
-It’s person-centred care, which means that the wishes of the resident will always be taken into account, as well as the preferences of their friends and family.
+The purpose of end of life care is to make sure that residents are comfortable and pain free, and to help them to live as well as they can until the end of their life.
+It is person-centred care, which means that the wishes of the resident will always be taken into account, as well as the preferences of their friends and family.

 Communication and discussion is an important part of end of life care, and caregivers will talk openly and honestly with all residents receiving this type of care about what they should expect.
 An individual care plan will be created for each person, tailored to their specific needs and wishes.